queenofdowntime/square-one/tutorials/new-project-setup.md

 	git checkout -b wip-hello-name
 	```

-	Your computer should return `Switched to a new branch 'wip-hello-name'`
+	Your computer should return `Switched to a new branch 'wip-hello-name'`.
-	`checkout` is the instruction to switch branches, and `-b` instructs git to
+	`checkout` is the instruction to switch branches, and `-b` tells git to
 	create a new branch if the one you are switching to does not already exist.

 1. Now you can add and commit to your wip branch safely away from the main branch: